Rhode Island Schools: The Basic Facts

 These are not stand-alone high schools; they are operated by school districts, and they enroll students from outside the district.
 Each has its own school report, however student test scores are attributed to the high school where the student takes core academic subjects.
 None of these Area Career & Technical Schools receives a school-performance classification.

 In 2005-06 there were 36 locally operated public school districts, including four regional districts (Bristol Warren, Chariho, Exeter-West Greenwich, Foster-Glocester).

 Each of the 4 schools operated by the state is a state school district.

 Each of the independently operated 8 public charter schools is a charter school district.

 Characteristics of Students Attending School in Rhode Island

-Nonpublic: The percentage of students who attend private or parochial schools, as of October 2004.
+Nonpublic: The percentage of students attending private or parochial schools, as of October 2005.